Skip to main content

 Once you are in hospital if you have any questions do not hesitate to ask the ward staff for advice.

-The ward staff may arrange for a doctor, anaesthetist or the pain nurse to come and speak to you.
+The ward staff may arrange for a surgeon or anaesthetist to come and speak to you.

 • Reducing Blood Loss during Surgery